MicrosoftDocs/entra-docs/docs/identity-platform/azure-ad-graph-app-manifest-deprecation.md

 Starting [date], you won't be able to view, save, upload or download the Azure AD Graph app manifest in the **App registrations** manifest page in the Microsoft Entra Admin center.

-## How does manifest migration impact the user experience?
+## How does app manifest migration impact your user experience?

 If you do not view, edit or save app manifests, this migration doesn't impact your workflow.